24th January 2018 by Sophie

-In the graze kitchen we think it’s important to stick to naturally delicious wholesome ingredients, which we’ve carefully portioned to give you exactly the right amount of what you fancy.
-As always, every snack is approved by our nutritionist, Jess, so you can feel good about grazing.
+In the graze kitchen we think it’s important to avoid artificial sweetners, so instead we carefully portion our snacks to give you exactly the right amount of what you fancy.

 Protein is a macronutrient needed by our bodies, along with carbohydrates, fibre and healthy fats.
 It’s made up of amino acids, the building blocks of our entire bodies and an essential part of our overall health.
 Read more.

 Protein is a vital part of a balanced diet for everyone, not just for bodybuilders!
 Our nutritionist Jess recommends getting enough protein everyday to help maintain healthy muscle growth.
 The good news is there’s loads of tasty natural ways of getting protein in your diet, without relying on powders and shakes.
 Read more.